AqwamCreates/DataPredict-Neural/docs/Tutorials/SavingAndLoadingModelWeights.md

-# Saving And Loading Model Parameters
+# Saving And Loading Model Weights

 DataPredict Neural provides the ability to save and load weights from trained models.
 The only requirement is that the model must be a part of BaseWeightBlock class.